Vasilis Hatzipanagis: Iraklis

-With the Reign of the Colonels finally over the year before, Hatzipanagis signed for the Thessaloniki club Iraklis, and such was his reputation that he filled the stadium for his first match in December 1975.
-The Iraklis fans would be one of the reasons this exceptional talent never joined another team, the other being his contract with Iraklis was heavily favoured towards the club making it almost impossible for him to leave in spite of his desire to test himself in a better league.
+With the Reign of the Colonels finally over the year before, Hatzipanagis signed for the Thessaloniki's club Iraklis, and such was his reputation that he filled the stadium for his first match in December 1975.
+The Iraklis fans would be one of the reasons this exceptional talent never joined another team, the other being his contract with Iraklis was heavily favoured towards the club, making it almost impossible for him to leave despite his desire to test himself in a better league.
 Despite interest from Lazio, Arsenal, Porto and Stuttgart, the club's board feared the consequences of selling the crowd favourite, and Hatzipanagis stayed at Iraklis until 1990.
 His farewell appearance for the club came in a UEFA Cup first round match against Valencia on 19 September, in a 0–0 draw.
 In the second leg on 3 October, the team lost 2–0 at the Mestalla Stadium, with Hatzipanagis an unused substitute.
 In the summer of 1980, he played abroad in the National Soccer League with Toronto Panhellenic.

 International career

 Soviet Union

 He was called up to the Soviet Union under-19 squad.
 He was promoted to the senior squad and represented the Soviet Union Olympic team in the 1976 qualifying tournament.
 His debut was made in a 3–0 home win against Yugoslavia.
 He even managed to score his team's last goal in his debut.
 Hatzipanagis featured in three more matches (two matches against Iceland and one against Norway).
-However, despite being told by national coach Konstantin Beskov that his ability was "way above Greece's level", he turned his back on the Soviet league – where as a left-sided attacker he was considered second only to the great Oleh Blokhin – to move to the land of his fathers.
+However, despite being told by national coach Konstantin Beskov that his ability was "way above Greece's level", he turned his back on the Soviet league – where as a left-sided attacker he was considered second only to the great Oleg Blokhin – to move to the land of his fathers.

 Greece

-Another highlight for Hatzipanagis was his first appearance for the Greek national side, in a friendly match against Poland at the Apostolos Nikolaidis Stadium in May 1976.
-The Athens crowd were bewitched by the long-haired wonder, who seemed to do whatever he wanted with the ball.
-Afterwards, Hatzipanagis was notified that he was ineligible for international duty, having played for the USSR.
-His second appearance with the national team came many years after his retirement: he played for 20 minutes in the friendly match against Ghana on 14 December 1999 - where he was honored by the Hellenic Football Federation for his overall contribution to the game of football.
+Another highlight for Hatzipanagis was his first appearance for Greece, in a friendly match against Poland at Leoforos Alexandras Stadium in May 1976.
+The crowd of Athens were bewitched by his skills, that seemed to do whatever he wanted with the ball at his feet.
+Afterward, Hatzipanagis was notified that he was ineligible for international duty, having played for the USSR.
+His second appearance with the national team came many years after his retirement on 14 December 1999, when he played for 20 minutes in the friendly match against Ghana.
+In this match he was honored by the Hellenic Football Federation for his overall contribution to Greek football.